parenthetical-e/accumulate/README.markdown

 # Statistics

 The accumulate.stats submodule calculates aggregate statistics for AccumulationExp.categorize() results.
-Right now it only implements a scores function that returns (M,SD,VAR,N) for A,B and N for score (the value of the selected), off_score (the values for the unchose option) and length (until criterion).
+Right now it only implements a scores function that returns (M,SD,VAR,N) for A,B and N for score (the value of the selected), off_score (the values for the unchosen option) and length (until criterion).

 For example: